 These strong resume words effectively communicate key skills and grab attention.

-Use them in your experience section to elevate your resume and impress recruiters.
+Use them in your experience section to power up your resume and show recruiters you’re an expert at what you do.

 1. Resume Verbs for “Communicate”